alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 If the harvest job is hanging and the 'Stop' button is not responding, you'll have to log on to the `ckan` machine to restart it:

-1. SSH into the ckan machine as above
+1. Exec into the ckan pod as above
-1. Assume the deploy user - `sudo su deploy`
-1. Activate the virtual environment - `. /var/apps/ckan/venv3/bin/activate`
-1. Run the harvest job manually - `ckan -c /var/ckan/ckan.ini harvester run-test <harvest source>`
+1. Run the harvest job manually - `ckan harvester run-test <harvest source>`
   - where `harvest source` is from the url of the harvest source page, e.g. `defra-metadata-catalogue-harvest`

 ### Cancelling a harvest job